clickspider/Funda/README.md

 - The application is now running at [http://localhost:8080](http://localhost:8080)
 - In case you want to see the application live [https://flamboyant-pasteur-a44926.netlify.com/](https://flamboyant-pasteur-a44926.netlify.com/)
+- NOTE: For this app I used the keys on the Front-End side (it is not for production purposes)

 ### Demo images
 ![Stock list](image-home.png)